ddrake/Gradebook/README.md

 # Gradebook
-## Simple command-line application for quickly setting up a class, recording student scores and viewing reports.
+## Simple command-line application for quickly setting up a course to teach, recording student scores and viewing reports.

 At this point the application has only been tested on Linux Mint 17 and 18.
-It requires Python 3.
+It requires Python 3.x.
 The user interface is based on [Python Menu-3.1.0](https://pypi.python.org/pypi/Menu/).
 Install that via "pip3 install --user Menu".
-Then make this script executable, via ```chmod +x gb1.py```
+Then make sure the gb1.py script is executable, via ```chmod +x gb1.py```

 All data for a course is stored in a Pickle file containing a single 'Course' object which is named by a concatenation of the course name and the term.
-To open gradebook for a specific saved course named "Math251" in the term "Fall2017" we execute it like this ```$ ./gb1 Math251_Fall2017.p```.
+To open Gradebook for a specific saved course named "Math 251" in the term "Fall 2017" we execute it like this ```$ ./gb1 Math_251_Fall_2018.p```.

 You can create a new course by running the application without specifying a file.
 You should see a menu like this: